 The vegetable farms

-The excited kids were happy posing for my lens
+The excited kids were happily posing for my lens

-My face brightened up suddenly, when I saw the descending clouds engulfing the road, leaving it to a blurry effect.
+My face brightened up suddenly when I saw the descending clouds engulfing the road, leaving it with a blurry effect.
 As I rolled down the window, the raindrops kissed my face and I let my hair down to dance with the wind.

 The blurry road